-The first difference you notice when you walk into our house is the enormous amount of geriatric orthopaedic equipment we have now.
+The first difference you notice when you walk into our house is the enormous amount of

 And that doesn't even count the all of the bathroom gear!!